phpfunk/alfred-stripe/readme.md

     Option + Command + Control + S

 ## Valid Numbers
-If you want to get a specific card type's number you can invoke Alfred search box and type one of the following commands.
+If you want to get a specific card type's number you can invoke the Alfred search box and type one of the following commands.
 Each one will give you one of two random valid credit card numbers for that card type, copy it to your clipboard and try to paste into your front most application.

 ### Visa
     stripe visa